SEASONS OF THE LIGHT

 What if we were to recognize ourselves as the “beauty of the green Earth and the white Moon among the stars and the mystery of the waters”?
 Would that make a difference to how we relate to the green Earth and the Moon and the Waters – to all?
 Desire brings us back into relationship: like “gravity”, the cosmic dynamic that links us to our place, holds us on this Earth and keeps the planets circling the Sun: Desire holds us in relationship.
 We may merge beyond artificial boundaries.
 It is a felt power of belonging in this Universe, on this Earth.

 Summer Solstice, the seasonal moment following Beltaine, continues the theme of the passionate embrace of Beloved and Lover.
-This Seasonal Moment marks the peaking of the light, a maturing of this Love, the peaking of fulfilment and creativity, a ripening – just as the fruits and grains ripen: thus it is also the turning into the dark, the dissolving of being, the “birth” of the dark … as self is given away, merges with other, just as the fruit and grain is eaten, and as the Sun begins its “decline”, its journey back to the North (in the Southern Hemisphere).
+This Seasonal Moment marks the peaking of the light, a maturing of this Love, the peaking of fulfilment and creativity, a ripening – just as the fruits and grains ripen: thus it is also the turning into the dark, the dissolving of being, the “birth” of the dark … as self is given away, merges with other, just as the fruit and grain is eaten, and as the Sun begins its “decline”, its journey back to the North in the Southern Hemisphere, or the South in the Northern Hemisphere.
 This is the revelation of the Summer Solstice: our passions fulfilled and released may feed the world.
 We are each the Bread of Life.
-This is in direct contrast to Christmas which is being celebrated in the consumer and Christian world at this time of year in Australia (ostensibly a celebration of the evergreen Promise of Life, the hope of new beginnings).
+This is in direct contrast to Christmas which is being celebrated in the consumer and Christian world at that time of year in Australia (ostensibly a celebration of the evergreen Promise of Life, the hope of new beginnings).
 Summer Solstice is a celebration of endings, the sacred return of the Fulfilled Promise – an opening into the larger self, the Dark Matter/Mater who is the Source of All.
 I call Summer Solstice the great Omega.

 The cross quarter seasonal point that follows the peaking of light is Lammas – the “feast of the Bread”.
 It may be named Late Summer (though it is the first Autumn Moment) … temperatures are still hot, usually more so, but the dark part of the day is clearly lengthening.
 So, it has traditionally been the time for the ceremonial marking of the harvest of life, the “sacrifice” or “making sacred” as this term means – a celebration of the Old One, the forgiving and generous Space Who receives all.
 She may be understood as the All-Nourishing Abyss from Whom life springs and to Whom life returns.
 We may open to the embrace of the Larger Deeper Self, in whom we are immersed: that is, we may re-dedicate our lives to deep purpose, trusting Her knowing which is beyond all knowledge.